-Fergus Bell is an experienced journalist, editor and leading expert in digital newsgathering, verification, newsroom innovation and collaborative journalism projects.
+Fergus Bell is the founder and CEO of Fathm, an independent news lab and consultancy.
+He is an experienced journalist, editor and leading expert in digital newsgathering, verification, newsroom innovation and collaborative journalism projects.

 Fergus’ experience spans both the business and editorial sides of the news industry.
 He spent eight years at the Associated Press, where he became their first International Social Media and UGC Editor.
 He then headed up newsroom partnerships and innovation for digital newsgathering start-up, SAM Desk.